 NABARD is accredited as National Implementing Entity in 10th Board meeting of GCF held on 9 July 2015 on fast track (owing to our existing accreditation with Adaptation Fund).
 NABARD is eligible to submit large size projects having outlay of more than USD 250 million.

-Eligible project proponents can submit project concepts or proposals to NABARD in the prescribed formats
+Eligible project proponents can submit project concepts or proposals to NABARD through its Regional Offices in the prescribed formats